marcelpetersen/mobil/_posts/2020-05-15-accessing-new-revenue-pools-through-virtual-power-planting-of-electric-vehicle-fleets.md

 Our research focuses on the development of automated decision tools that leverage machine learning and mathematical programming and enable an effective and robust management of the above described trade-off while maximizing service level.

-**Factors of effectiveness and the importance of the local context**
+**Factors of Effectiveness and the Importance of the Local Context**

 The effectiveness of our VPP strategy is dependent on a number of factors.
 One big issue is infrastructure.
 We need charging stations to be located where there is highest demand for EVs, as these stations form a critical element of the whole virtual power plant.
 The location might be city dependent, environment dependent, or even seasonally dependent, but it requires careful planning.
 And of course, the charging points need to be bidirectional so that they can not only charge but also discharge a battery.